jeroen-chua/WSL_MATLAB/README.txt

 3) Changing parameters (besides half-life):

-All model parameters are set in the function $rootDir/WSL/initParams.m.
+All model parameters are set in the function $WSL/initParams.m.
 The comments in that function explain all the model parameters that can be changed.

 4) Setting up new datasets
+lo

-All datasets should be rooted at $rootDir/Data (note relation to the WSL code).
+All datasets should be rooted at $rootDir/Data (note relation to the location of the WSL code, $rootDir/WSL_MATLAB).
 To add a new dataset, follow these steps:

 i) Ensure all data is scaled in range [0,256].
 This is absolutely critical, or else parameters in the code will not work as intended (eg, value for "rock bottom" in initparams.m/getFilterParams()).
 Note that the data is re-scaled to range [0,1] by the WSL code itself; there is no need to do this yourself.